 The majority of gas grills will come with porcelain or enamel coated cast iron cooking grates.
 What’s so amazing about cast iron, is that it heats up very quickly and then retains that temperature for a long time.
 This means that you can get on with your grilling sooner, and will also be able to keep food warm on the cooking grates once you’ve turned the heat off.

-Stainless steel cooking grates are also really good, and have great heat retention in the same way cast iron does.
+Stainless steel cooking grates are also really good, and have great heat retention as well.
 They are generally much easier to clean as well, and can often be run through the dishwasher, which is something you cannot do with cast iron.

 As well as the cooking grates, many gas grills come with additional cooking surfaces.
 The most common of these is a warming rack, which is placed high above the cooking grates and helps keep cooked food warm until it is ready to be served.
 Warming racks are also really good for toasting burger buns without any risk of burning.